Christena disaster: Commentary

-Oswald Tyson is one of the survivors of the disaster; in his 2011 autobiography he describes Christena as "a two-decker, partly enclosed craft... she was in poor repair and she always took on water in the lower level.
+Oswald Tyson was one of the survivors of the disaster, and in his 2011 autobiography described Christena as "a two-decker, partly enclosed craft... she was in poor repair and she always took on water in the lower level.
 If I had worn shoes, the water would have ruined them as it came up to my ankles."

-After the ferry boat sank, numerous injured people were in the water, and as Tyson explains, "the blood attracted the sharks.
+After the ferry boat sank, numerous injured people were in the water, and as Tyson explains: "...the blood attracted the sharks.
 They had never bothered anyone before, that I had heard of, but on this day the sharks came like monkeys to a mango tree."